Avengers vs. X-Men: Act 3 – "There Can Only Be One"

 As days pass by, more and more Avengers are captured by the Phoenix Five, and Hope's training in K'un-L'un shows no results.
 Several X-Men feel uncomfortable about the way the Phoenix Five are treating their prisoners.
 Storm arrives in Wakanda in the aftermath of Namor's assault and tells Black Panther that the captured Avengers are being held prisoner in a volcano in Siberia.
 The Avengers then lead a rescue mission with the help of Storm and Professor X to break out their comrades but are stopped by Magik and Colossus.
 Spider-Man baits Magik and Colossus into taking each other out, allowing the Avengers to escape.
 As the Avengers arrive back in K'un-L'un, they are surprised by Cyclops, strengthened after absorbing Colossus and Magik's portions of the Phoenix force.

-The Avengers stall Cyclops as Hope retreats to find Lei Kung, who tells her that he has one final lesson and presents Shao Lao the dragon, the source of the Iron Fist energy.
+The Avengers stall Cyclops as Hope retreats to find Lei Kung, who tells her that he has one final lesson and presents Shou-Lao the dragon, the source of the Iron Fist energy.
 Hope absorbs the dragon's energy and manages to stave off Cyclops's advance.
 She falls back behind the Scarlet Witch and with a combination of both their powers, Hope sends Cyclops to the Moon.
 On the Moon, Cyclops comes to the realization that he will need Emma Frost's power as well in order to defeat Hope.
 Meanwhile, on Utopia, Magneto asks Professor X for his help as Emma Frost's rule becomes more tyrannical.

 A joint team of X-Men and Avengers including the Hulk and Magneto physically confront Cyclops and Emma Frost on Utopia, while Professor X fights Cyclops mentally.
-Cyclops attacks Emma Frost to take her share of the Phoenix force, and uses the power to kill Professor X. Cyclops then becomes Dark Phoenix.
+Cyclops attacks Emma Frost to take her share of the Phoenix Force, and uses the power to kill Professor X. Cyclops then becomes Dark Phoenix.

 Seventy-two hours earlier in K'un-L'un, Hope takes her frustration over the war out on the Scarlet Witch, but Captain America mediates, suggesting that their only chance to win is if they work together.
 In the present battle against the Dark Phoenix, the allies lose ground swiftly as the Dark Phoenix starts to burn the world.
 As a last resort, Captain America sends in Hope and Scarlet Witch, who together manage to take down the Dark Phoenix.
 The Phoenix escapes Cyclops's body and enters Hope.
 Together, Hope and the Scarlet Witch wish away the Phoenix, but only after Hope uses the power to extinguish the fires of the Dark Phoenix and restore the mutant population.
 In the aftermath, Cyclops is placed under arrest, but willingly accepts this, and Captain America decides to put together a new team of Avengers in order to mend the bond between the two sides, while Hope joins the Jean Grey School.